CahhBrownsville/Brownsville-project/README.md

 10. Save the changes in the `config.yaml` file.
 # Documentation
 The `Brownsville API` code documentation is located on the wiki section of the repository.
-To visis the wiki, press the wiki button on the top navigation bar of the repository or click [here](wiki).
+To visit the wiki, press the wiki button on the top navigation bar of the repository or click [here](wiki).

 # Acknowledgement
 - [Folium-GroupedLayerControl](glc)